 Will I need stitches in my arm after the implant has been inserted?

 No stitches are required for this procedure.

 How do I know that the Nexplanon implant has been inserted correctly?

-Immediately after insertion your healthcare provider will feel to check that it has been inserted correctly.
-If in the following time after insertion you cannot feel the implant, then contact your healthcare provider immediately and use extra contraceptive precautions (such as condoms) until they have checked that it is back in place.
+Immediately after insertion your healthcare provider will feel to check that it has been inserted correctly and teach you to do the same.
+If at any time following the insertion you cannot feel the implant, then contact your healthcare provider and use extra contraceptive precautions (such as condoms) until they have checked that it is in place.

 Can I have the implant fitted if I’m pregnant?

 The contraceptive implant cannot be fitted if you are pregnant.
 Your healthcare professional may ask you to do a pregnancy test prior to insertion to ensure that you are not pregnant before your fitting.

 The area of your arm where the implant is fitted will be covered with a dressing and a bandage.
 You should keep the site dry and clean for 24-48 hours post insertion.

 Will having the implant fitted affect my periods?